hyperspy/hyperspy/doc/dev_guide.rst

 .. code:: bash

-   # Either
+   # If using a standard hyperspy install
    pip install hyperspy[test]
+   # Or, from a hyperspy local development directory
+   pip install -e .[test]
-   # Or
+   # Or just installing the dependencies using conda
-   conda install pytest pytest-mpl freetype
+   conda install pytest pytest-mpl

 To run them: